 In this section I provide recommendations for The Ocean Project and its partners.
-After the general and specific recommendations for the partnerships which were evaluated in the case study, I then provide recommendations for practitioners who may be in similar situations.
-However, it should be reiterated that, following the theory of collaborative advantage and the approach taken in the case study design to trustworthiness, the recommendations should not be considered as a how-to guide for successful partnerships.
-On the contrary, the recommendations which have been developed from these case studies may or may not be applicable to other partnerships, which are dependent on the practitioner and the situation they are in (Firestone 1987; Guba & Lincoln 1994; Stake 1995; Morse et al. 2002; Huxham & Vangen 2005; Baxter & Jack 2008; Yin 2009).
+After the general and specific recommendations for the partnerships in the following section I provide recommendations for practitioners who may be in similar situations.
+However, it should be reiterated that, following the theoretical approach of this research, recommendations should not be considered as a how-to guide for successful partnerships.
+On the contrary, the recommendations developed from these case studies may or may not be applicable to other partnerships, it is entirely dependent on the practitioner and the context of the situation they are in (Firestone 1987; Guba & Lincoln 1994; Stake 1995; Morse et al. 2002; Huxham & Vangen 2005; Baxter & Jack 2008; Yin 2009).